Public enemy: trans-fats

 In the early nineties, a landmark Harvard Medical School paper concluded that trans-fatty acids present a significant health risk, with higher risks of cardiovascular disease already registered at daily intake levels of just 5 grams to 6 grams.
 The impact of the study was powerful and, at least in Europe, instantaneous.
 Since 2004 in Denmark, for example, oils and fats used in food products have been permitted a maximum of 2% non-animal trans-fat content.

-The US, on the other hand, has been somewhat slower to react, though it introduced mandatory labelling for trans-fats in 2006.
-Most recently however, in June 2015, the U.S. Food and Drug Administration (FDA) finalized a determination that trans-fats are not generally recognized as safe, and set a three-year time limit for their removal from all processed foods.
+The US, on the other hand, has been somewhat slower to react, though it introduced mandatory labeling for trans-fats in 2006.
+However, in June 2015, the U.S. Food and Drug Administration (FDA) finalized a determination that trans-fats are not generally recognized as safe, and set a three-year time limit for their removal from all processed foods.
 Taking their cues from that decision, Thailand and Taiwan have equally imposed bans on trans-fats in their foods, with the bans coming into effect in 2018.
+In May 2019, the EU also added trans-fats to the list of restricted substances, which must not exceed 2 grams per 100 grams of fat in food products.

 Life without trans-fats